Wongan Hills – consent applications for Kaituna Valley

 Originally published: 31 March 2022

-Wongan Hills Limited has applied for a land-use consent and a discharge permit to discharge odour, for the operation of up to four composting barns/feedlots in Kaituna Valley.
+Wongan Hills Limited has withdrawn its applications for a land-use consent and a discharge permit to discharge odour, for the operation of up to four composting barns/feedlots in Kaituna Valley.

 Submissions have now closed on the consent applications from Wongan Hills Limited.